bcalab631/vault/review.md

 Let me know if you'd like a shorter version or tailored to a specific performance category (e.g., innovation, delivery, leadership).

+Using Vault Agent Injector, I oversaw the integration of OpenShift with HashiCorp Vault, eliminating security concerns by getting rid with secret storage in etcd. analyzed integration alternatives in-depth to find the best scalable and safe solution.
+A reliable, repeatable pattern for safe secret management in OpenShift workloads was established by implementing and testing the solution in a controlled testing environemtn.